ptgott/one-newsletter/ROADMAP.md

 # ROADMAP

-After verifying that the application can send emails while deployed, do the following:

 1. Need to remove references to a `cleanupInterval` in test configs.
+Also consider removing `keyTTL` as a config option.
+This should really always be the email send interval.

 1. The links fetched via `linkSelector` are likely to be relative.
 Make sure the application fills in scraped links with a website's base URL if this is missing.